What is Leprosy?

-Leprosy, also known as Hansen’s disease (HD), or Hanseniasis, is a long-term infectious disease caused by a slow-growing bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
+Leprosy, also known as Hansen's disease (HD) or Hanseniasis, is a long-term infectious disease caused by the slow-growing bacteria Mycobacterium leprae or Mycobacterium lepromatosis.

-It primarily affects the peripheral nervous system, skin, eyes, and other body tissues such as the reticulo-endothelial system, bones and joints, mucous membranes, eyes, muscles, testes, and adrenals.
+• Leprosy primarily impacts various body systems, including the peripheral nervous system, skin, eyes, and other tissues, such as the reticuloendothelial system, bones and joints, mucous membranes, muscles, testes, and adrenals.

-Leprosy disease is commonly seen in tropical and subtropical Asia, Africa, Central and South America, some Pacific countries, and a few areas of the USA.
+• Prevalent in areas such as Asia, Africa, Central and South America, some Pacific countries, and a few areas of the USA.

 Types of Leprosy